Skip to content

 2. Forgetting formal speech

-In restaurants, Sie is the safe default.
+In restaurants, Sie is usually the safe choice.

 3. Knowing how to order, but not how to pay